microsoft/Web-Dev-For-Beginners/7-vue/README.md

-# 🖥️ 1: Build A Simple Pet Fetching Web App
+#A Taste of Vue: Build A Simple Pet Fetching Web App

 | **Project&nbsp;Goal**           | Get started with Vue.js basics and simple API calls                                                                                       |
 | ------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------- |